 Your computer may already come with system software pre-installed.
-Where this is not the case, or where you are re-configuring your computer for a different system, you will find that this manual refers to the Windows 7 operating system (however where necessary notes are provided on the Windows Vista OS).
+Where this is not the case, or where you are re-configuring your computer for a different system, you will find that this manual refers to the Windows 7 operating system.